-Restore Hauptwerk Backup

-What to restore

-ľ Select the types of data that you want to restore from the backup: Restore global settings (everything on the 'General settings' menu).
-Restore organ settings (everything on the 'Organ settings' menu for all sample sets).
+Restore Hauptwerk Backup What to restore Select the types of data that you want to restore from the backup: Restore global settings (everything on the 'General settings' menu).
+1 Restore organ settings (everything on the 'Organ settings' menu for all sample sets).
 Restore organ combinations for all sample sets.
-Restore all custom Organ Design Module organ definitions.
+Restore all Custom Organ Design Module organ definitions.
+Restore all exported organ databases.
 Restore all exported Custom Organ Design Module organ databases.

-Go Back Continue Cancel
+A Go Back Continue Cancel